kacperpll/crap/README.md

 # front-end

-Here is where I split my work and ideas with other things which i made with others ideas/help.
+Here is where I split my work and ideas with other projects which I made with others help and ideas.